course-correction/scanssd/README.md

 - <a href='#related-publications'>Related Publications</a>

 ## Installation
+### Manually (Using Conda)
 First make sure you have Anaconda3 installed on your system.
 Then run the following commands
 ```zsh
 $ conda create -n scanssd python=3.6.9
 $ conda activate scanssd
 (scanssd) $ pip install -r requirements.txt
 ```
+### Using Makefile (Conda Required)
+From the root of this repo run `make`.
+It will setup all the required environments and paths as needed and download the pre-trained weights.

 To run using the GTDB dataset, Download the dataset by following the instructions on (https://github.com/MaliParag/TFD-ICDAR2019).
 ## Code Organization